Entrepreneurship as Self-Care: SimpleSpotlight on Kama Hiner, LCPC

 “Worrying about my business is stressful and takes time, so I’ll just focus on my clients, or go to work at my agency job, do my notes, and go home.”

-But really, there are things to make it easier so you’re not spending hours and hours trying to figure out bookkeeping and taxes and this whole other side of things on top of trying to figure out how to take care of clients.
+But really, there are things to make it easier so you’re not spending hours and hours trying to figure out taxes and bookkeeping for your therapy practice and this whole other side of things on top of trying to figure out how to take care of clients.

 How did you get over that hump?